 16. Camping at home

 Let your little explorer set out camping but in the safety of your home.
 Bunch up some pillows as mountains and build a kid’s tent in your house where your child can spend some time like a camper.
+At night they can narrate scary stories using puppets.
 Do not mind if they trek around the house like an actual camper.

 17. Office worker